DAIGlobal/dai-style-framework/index.md

   </div>
 </section>
 <section class="section"><div class="container">
-  <h1 class="title">Body text elements</h1>
+  <h1 class="title">Body text elements <hr class="bar"></h1>
   <div class="content">
     <h2 class="title">Blockquote</h2>
     <blockquote>There is no ignorance, and no end to ignorance.
 There is no old age and death, and no end to old age and death.
 There is no suffering, no end to suffering, no cause of suffering, no path to follow.
-There is no attainment of wisdom, and no wisdom to attain. —Heart Sutra</blockquote>
+There is no attainment of wisdom, and no wisdom to attain. <strong>—Heart Sutra</strong></blockquote>
   </div>
   <div class="container columns">
     <div class="column content">